Four Big Pollution Diseases of Japan: Aftermath of itai-itai

 Most people with itai-itai disease were confined to bed because walking caused severe pain.
 Residents of the surrounding area that were harmed by this disease filed a lawsuit against Mitsui Mining & Smelting Company in 1968.
 Residents won this lawsuit and began to conduct negotiations.
 Mitsui Mining formally admitted that itai-itai disease was caused by their discharge of cadmium into the Jinzū River.
 Mitsui Mining was also obliged to pay recovery costs for the land.
 This meant that they had to ensure the poisoned land was returned to a safe and cultivable state.

 Minamata disease

-The first report of Minamata disease originated in Minamata in Kumamoto Prefecture in the year 1956.
-Many of the earliest patients became insane from the symptoms and in some cases died within a month of being affected.
+The first report of Minamata disease was in Minamata in Kumamoto Prefecture in 1956.
+Many of the earliest patients became insane from the symptoms, and some died within a month of being affected.
 After an extensive investigation, the Minamata disease was identified as a heavy metal poisoning, specifically methylmercury poisoning, transmitted by the ingestion of contaminated fish from Minamata Bay.
 The methylmercury inside the contaminated fish attacked the affected patient's central nervous system, which caused a variety of symptoms.